RobbieRotten/obsidian/content/UTS Law Notes/Evidence Law Notes.md

         - HCA also held that s 20 prohibits the TJ from commenting in any way that suggests the accused is guilty of the offence.
       - *** The following year, in Azzopardi v The Queen (2001) 205 CLR 50, the HCA affirmed this decision.
     - Dyers v The Queen (2002) 210 CLR 285
-      - Facts: Dyers was the leader of what the HCA later described as a “cult” called Kenja.
+      - Facts: Dyers was the leader of what the HCA later described as a "cult" called Kenja.
-        - A 13-year-old girl was the daughter of a Kenja member, and the girl attended what was called a “processing session” with Dyers during which she alleges he sexually assaulted her.
+        - A 13-year-old girl was the daughter of a Kenja member, and the girl attended what was called a "processing session" with Dyers during which she alleges he sexually assaulted her.
         - In his defence, Dyers said he had an alibi.
-At the time the girl alleges he sexually assaulted her, he said he had an appointment for an “energy conversion” session with a woman called Wendy.
+At the time the girl alleges he sexually assaulted her, he said he had an appointment for an "energy conversion" session with a woman called Wendy.
         - He tendered his appointment diary to show that he had an appointment with Wendy at the time.
 He did not call Wendy.
-      - TJ said to the jury: “you are not entitled to speculate on what the witness might have said if the witness had been called”.
+      - TJ said to the jury: "you are not entitled to speculate on what the witness might have said if the witness had been called".
-        - Also said that they were “entitled to draw the inference that the evidence of that witness would not have assisted the party who you have assessed should have called that witness”.
+        - Also said that they were "entitled to draw the inference that the evidence of that witness would not have assisted the party who you have assessed should have called that witness".
-        - Went on to say, “you do not have to draw the inference that I have suggested”.
+        - Went on to say, "you do not have to draw the inference that I have suggested".
-        - TJ emphasised that “it is for the Crown to prove [the charge] and to do so beyond reasonable doubt.
+        - TJ emphasised that "it is for the Crown to prove [the charge] and to do so beyond reasonable doubt.
-        - And that there is no onus on the accused to prove anything”.
+        - And that there is no onus on the accused to prove anything".
-      - The NSWCCA thought that there was nothing wrong with the TJ’s comments, and that it would have been “abundantly clear” to the jury that Dyers did not have to discharge any onus.
+      - The NSWCCA thought that there was nothing wrong with the TJ's comments, and that it would have been "abundantly clear" to the jury that Dyers did not have to discharge any onus.
-      - HCA: Majority held that the TJ’s directions contravened s 20 - quashing the conviction and ordering a re-trial.
+      - HCA: Majority held that the TJ's directions contravened s 20 - quashing the conviction and ordering a re-trial.
-        - Majority stressed that nothing must interfere with the Accused person’s right to silence, nor with the presumption of innocence.
+        - Majority stressed that nothing must interfere with the Accused person's right to silence, nor with the presumption of innocence.
         - Unanimously agreed that the accused does not need to give or call any evidence.
     - If the Accused does not give evidence at Trial, these directions should be given:
       - 1. The silence of the Accused is not evidence against the Accused (Azzopardi (2001) 205 CLR 50 [51]),